ya5e2n/excel-export-enhanced/README.md

-# Cognito Export Plus
+# Excel Export Enhanced

 ## Overview
-Parses and cleans up data from an Excel sheet, then re-exports it as a new Excel sheet and and Word doc.
+E3 is a tool that parses and cleans up Excel sheets, then re-exports them as new Excel sheets and Word docs.